 Walling majored in human performance at USC, graduating in 2011.
 He previously spent 10 summers as an open water lifeguard, and is an avid surfer

-Nicole Buffini joined the University of California San Diego men's and women's swimming and diving staff as an assistant coach in late October of 2017.
+Mike Travers joined the University of California San Diego men's and women's swimming and diving staff as an assistant coach in late October of 2017.
 The 2017-18 season is his first on the Canyonview Aquatic Center deck.

 Savannah Miller was named an assistant coach for the University of California San Diego men's and women's swimming and diving programs in October of 2017.
 The 2017-18 season is her first on the Canyonview Aquatic Center deck.

 Miller is a 2016 graduate of San Diego State University and former Aztec swimmer in the NCAA Division I and Mountain West Conference (MW).
 She captained SDSU to a pair of MW titles.
 She was teammates with first-year UC San Diego head diving coach Rafaella Suarez during her freshman season.
 Miller earned her degree in nutrition and food science.